MelodyMorse/MelodyMorse.github.io/_posts/2019-08-29-Picross-Paint.md

 img: PicrossPaintCover.PNG
 description: A Picross game being developed in Unity.
 You can create and save your own markers to make notes
 ---

+I love picross but I wished the picross games I played were more flexible with how they let the player take notes.
+That's the idea behind this project.
+In addition to being a foundation for a Picross game, the project contains a simple paint program that will allow the player to make and save custom markers beyond defaults such as an X and Question mark.

+* Designed game manager
+* Designed UI
+* Designing image editor
+* Writing sprite creation and save system